imanivillage2021-cloud/IGHA-Annual-Tree-Maintenance-Scheduler/README.md

-Below is a **professional, deployment‑ready, auto‑generated `README.md`** for your GitHub repository.

-You can copy/paste this directly into your **README.md** file.
-It is formatted for GitHub, Vercel, and open‑source clarity.

-***

 # 🌳 Imani Green Health Advocate – Tree Maintenance Scheduler

 A modern React + Vite scheduling application designed to help Chicago residents coordinate **Annual Tree Maintenance** visits with Imani Green Health Advocates.